devAlphaSystem/Alpha-System-Skopos/README.md

 -   **SDK Version Tracking**: Monitor connected SDK versions for each website directly from the dashboard.
 -   **Enhanced Session Analytics**: Detailed session information including optional IP address display and click-to-copy functionality.
 -   **Encrypted API Key Vault**: Securely store and manage third-party API keys with AES-256-GCM encryption, per-user isolation, and usage analytics.
+-   **Email Notifications**: Receive real-time email alerts for important events using Resend integration with customizable notification rules.
 -   **Website Management**: Easily add, remove, restore, and archive your tracked websites; adding a new website keeps you on the management page.
--   **Configurable Settings**: Customize the dashboard experience, including theme, data period, refresh rates, and privacy settings.
+-   **Configurable Settings**: Customize the dashboard experience, including theme, data period, refresh rates, privacy settings, and notification preferences.
 -   **Light & Dark Mode**: Automatic theme detection and manual toggle for your preference.
 -   **Interactive Modals**: Custom confirmation dialogs and loading indicators for user actions.
--   **Responsive Design**: Optimized for desktop, tablet, and mobile devices.
+-   **Responsive Design**: Optimized for desktop, tablet, and mobile devices with smart sidebar behavior.

 ## Tech Stack